Friday, March 27, 2026

 The Day New York Went Dry

-Intrigued by the cover art 59 years ago, I bought a paperback copy of The Day New York Went Dry at a second-hand bookstore.
-Over the year it was moved from carton to carton with other paperbacks and, for some reason, I had not read it until now.
+Intrigued by the cover art, 59 years ago I bought a paperback copy of The Day New York Went Dry at a second-hand bookstore.
+Over the years it was moved from box to box with other paperbacks and, for some reason, I overlooked it until now.
 It’s a good thing I didn’t attempt to read it at age 13 because I wouldn’t have lasted past the first few pages.

 The Day New York Went Dry, published in 1964 and written by Charles Einstein, is – despite the cool cover – not science fiction but something more along the lines of social satire.
 The premise is real and somewhat scary: there hasn’t been any measurable rainfall in more than a year and the reservoir levels that serve New York City are dropping.